MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-security-incident-quick-start.md

 ### Run reports

-Several reports are available in the Microsoft 365 Defender portal.
+Several reports are available in the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)).

-1. In the navigation pane, select **Reports**.
+1. In the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)), in the navigation pane, select **Reports**.

 2. Choose a report to review.
 Each report displays a number of pertinent categories for that report.